FriendsOfREDAXO/rexstan/README.md

 Its possible to run the analysis via the REDAXO console via `php redaxo/bin/console rexstan:analyze` command, which should work in most environments.

 This might be usefull, to e.g. create reports, so you can track reported problems and your progress handling them over time.

+## REDAXO Docker

+If you use rexstan with [docker-redaxo](https://github.com/FriendsOfREDAXO/docker-redaxo) you might need to set the /temp folder writable.
+Open the docker console and run: `chmod 777 -R /tmp && chmod o+t -R /tmp`

 ## 💌 Support rexstan